Create a Maintenance Plan (Maintenance Plan design surface)

-This topic describes how to create a single server or multiserver maintenance plan using the Maintenance Plan Design Surface in SQL Server.
+This article describes how to create a single server or multiserver maintenance plan using the Maintenance Plan design surface in SQL Server.
 While the Maintenance Plan Wizard is best for creating basic maintenance plans, creating a plan using the design surface allows you to utilize enhanced workflow.

 To create a multiserver maintenance plan, a multiserver environment containing one master server and one or more target servers must be configured.
 Multiserver maintenance plans must be created and maintained on the master server.
 These plans can be viewed, but not maintained, on target servers.

 Members of the db_ssisadmin and dc_admin roles may be able to elevate their privileges to sysadmin.
 This elevation of privilege can occur because these roles can modify Integration Services packages; these packages can be executed by SQL Server using the sysadmin security context of SQL Server Agent.
 To guard against this elevation of privilege when running maintenance plans, data collection sets, and other Integration Services packages, configure SQL Server Agent jobs that run packages to use a proxy account with limited privileges or only add sysadmin members to the db_ssisadmin and dc_admin roles.